► Level 1-5 autonomous car tech explained

 Level 2 driverless cars: chips control two or more elements

-Level 2 autonomy is where we’re at today: computers take over multiple functions from the driver – and are intelligent enough to weave speed and steering systems together using multiple data sources.
-Mercedes says it’s been doing this for four years.
+Level 2 autonomy is mostly where we’re at today: computers take over multiple functions from the driver – and are intelligent enough to weave speed and steering systems together using multiple data sources.
+Mercedes says it’s been doing this for six years.
 The latest Mercedes S-Class is Level 2-point-something.
 It takes over directional, throttle and brake functions for one of the most advanced cruise control systems yet seen – using detailed sat-nav data to brake automatically for corners ahead, keeping a set distance from the car in front and setting off again when jams clear, with the driver idle.

 - When?
 Current state of the art

-- Includes: Lane-change mode, self-parking features etc
+- Includes: Lane-change mode, self-parking features, driver monitoring etc

 - Who’s driving?
 Human hands-on at all times